gottacatchenall/ms_sampling_effort/manuscript.md

 and should be used to provide a neutral expectation of true-negative probability given a number of observations of individuals at a given place and time.

 What does the future hold for this research?
-A brief note on is here we
-do not consider the rate of false positives---in large part false positives can be explained by misidentification of species.

-How does this influence our understanding of the structure of ecological networks, and how we infer other things based on that?
-How does this influence our models of interaction prediction?
-Toward models which explicitly account for uncertainty in detection and sampling, [@Young2021RecPla; @Johnson2021BayEst].
+A better understanding of how false-negatives impact our analyses and prediction of ecological networks is a practical necessity.
+In general, building models that explicitly account for observation error is a necessary step forward for predictive ecological models [@Young2021RecPla; @Johnson2021BayEst].
-Such has been done in occupancy modeling, in neural nets [@Joseph2020NeuHie], could be integrated in the predictive models of the future.
-Can we correct for this bias in existing data? [@Poisot2021ImpMam]
+Neural networks, like the one used to predict interactions in the above section, have been used to reflect hidden states which account for detection error in occupancy modeling [@Joseph2020NeuHie], and could be integrated in the predictive models of the future.

 # References